sxxfuture/filfi/README.md

 Lender can withdraw FILs at any time.
 3. **When repayment is done, the origin asset and  interest income is automatically transferred to the designated account

+## Interest Rate Model
+Interest rates are determined by market supply and demand and are related to the utilization of funds.
+Different interest rate models are used for lending and borrowing.
+- The smart contract performs accounting calculations at each block time to update the market interest rate.
+- Borrowing rate is a function of the utilization rate of funds.
+- The lending rate is a function of the borrowing rate.
+- The interest rate models all have segmented inflection points to protect the market from a sudden depletion of liquidity.
+- The key coefficients of the interest rate model are determined by the DAO governance process.

 ## Smart Contracts Module